espocrm/documentation/docs/administration/entity-manager.md

 #### Audited

-If the parameter *Audited* is checked then updates of the relationship will be logged in Stream.
+If the parameter *Audited* is checked, then updates of the relationship will be logged in Stream.